Polymorphic Iterable Sequential Effect Systems: Iteration

 \subsection{Iterating Concrete Effects}

-We briefly compare our derived iteration operation to those previously proposed for specific effect systems in the literature. \begin{example}[Iteration for Atomicity] The atomicity quantale $\mathcal{A}$ (Definition \ref{def:atomicity}) is laxly iterable, so the free closure operator models iteration in that quantale.
+We briefly compare our derived iteration operation to those previously proposed for specific effect systems in the literature.
+Generally the induced iteration either exactly matches that from prior concrete effect systems or matches intuition for what an iteration operator \emph{should} do for a given system.

+\begin{example}[Iteration for Atomicity] The atomicity quantale $\mathcal{A}$ (Definition \ref{def:atomicity}) is principally iterable, so principal iteration (Proposition \ref{prop:free_closure_operator}) models iteration in that quantale.
 The result is an operator that is the identity everywhere except for the atomic effect $A$, which is lifted to $\top$ (i.e., no longer atomic) when repeated.
 This is precisely the manual definition Flanagan and Qadeer gave for iteration.
 In Section \ref{sec:atomicity_quantale}, we claimed any trace fragment matching a particular regular expression evaluated as if it were physically atomic --- a property proven by Flanagan and Qadeer.
 In terms of effect quantales, this is roughly equivalent to the claim that $(R^*\rhd B^*)^*\rhd A\rhd(B^*\rhd L^*)^*\sqsubseteq A$.
 With our induced iteration operator matching Flanagan and Qadeer's original, this has a straightforward proof:

 \end{example}